taisirhassan/WindBorne_Engineering_Challenge/README.md

 ## Node.js Compatibility

 This project uses Vite with `"type": "module"` in package.json, which means it uses ES modules by default.
-For broader compatibility with different Node.js environments, we use `p-limit-v3` instead of the ESM-only `p-limit` package.
-This ensures the application works in both ESM and CommonJS environments without requiring experimental module flags.
+We use the standard `p-limit` package, which is an ESM package but compatible with modern Node.js environments.
+If you encounter any issues with the package in CommonJS environments, you may need to use the `--experimental-modules` flag or update to a more recent Node.js version that has better ESM support.

 ## Why Air Quality Visualization?